-- A. Monitor cybersecurity trends, vulnerabilities, and breaches with the potential to impact the insurance industry. - B. Interact with and support state insurance departments responding to insurance industry cybersecurity event. - C. Promote communication across state insurance departments regarding cybersecurity risks and events. - D. Oversee the development of a regulator cybersecurity response plan to assist regulators in the investigation of insurance cyber events. - E. Coordinate NAIC Committee cybersecurity work including but not limited to cybersecurity guidance developed by the Market Conduct Examination Guidelines (D) Working Group and the IT Examination (E) Working Group. - F. Advise NAIC staff on the development of cybersecurity training for regulators. - G. Support states with implementation efforts related to the adoption of the Insurance Data Security Model Law (NAIC #668). - H. Engage with Federal and international supervisors and agencies on efforts to manage and evaluate cybersecurity risk.
+- A. Monitor cybersecurity trends such as vulnerabilities, risk management, governance practices and breaches with the potential to affect the insurance industry. - B. Interact with and support state insurance departments responding to insurance industry cybersecurity events. - C. Promote communication across state insurance departments regarding cybersecurity risks and events. - D. Oversee the development of a regulatory cybersecurity response guidance document to assist state insurance regulators in the investigation of insurance cyber events. - E. Coordinate NAIC committee cybersecurity work including cybersecurity guidance developed by the Market Conduct Examination Guidelines (D) Working Group and the Information Technology Examination (E) Working Group. - F. Advise on the development of cybersecurity training for state insurance regulators.

+- G. Work with the Center for Insurance Policy and Research (CIPR) to analyze publicly available cybersecurity related information. - H. Support the states with implementation efforts related to the adoption of Insurance Data Security Model Law (#668). - I. Engage with federal and international supervisors and agencies on efforts to manage and evaluate cybersecurity risk.